TreeBASE/treebase/README.md

 The following external links should be of additional use to understand the project:

-- [Technology](https://treebase.org/treebase-web/technology.html) describes the software stack for the TreeBASE web application.
+- [Technology](https://treebase.org/treebase-web/technology.html) birds eye view of the software stack for the TreeBASE web application.
-- [Data access](https://treebase.org/treebase-web/urlAPI.html) lists ways in which TreeBASE data can be accessed and retrieved.
+- [Data access](https://treebase.org/treebase-web/urlAPI.html) describes ways in which TreeBASE data can be accessed and retrieved.